 Losing a loved one is a heart-wrenching experience.
 If you are in grief and missing a loved one, I’m sorry for your loss.
 The weight of grief is often compounded by extreme fatigue.
 When someone you love dies, it feels as if your world has been upended.
-My world was turned upside down as I cared for my dad, who lived with mixed dementia and cancer.
-I coped with waves of anticipatory grief, deeply saddened to see him struggle with his health conditions.

-I cherished every moment I had left with my dad.
-He lived his 85 years to the fullest, filling every corner of my life with his love.
-My dad navigated life with vibrant energy, artistic talent, humor, and kindness.
-I see the season of caregiving and being with him in his time of need as a gift.
+The season of caregiving and being with my dad in his time of need was a gift.
 It provided a chance to give back to a dad who loved me so much.

-In the early morning of November 12, 2022, my dear dad passed away.
-During his final months, I cared for him almost every night until the personal support worker arrived in the morning.
+Early in the morning on November 12, 2022, my dad passed away.
 In the aftermath of his passing, I realized just how much exhaustion had accumulated over those few years of caregiving.

 In this post, I share some of my journey through the intense grief and fatigue that accompany the loss of a loved one.
 I offer suggestions for gradually finding a new balance, renewed strength, and hope while coping with both grief and fatigue.